splatcollision/trello-express/README.md

     var trelloRouter = require('./lib/trello-express')({
         boardName: "My Web Content Board"
-        // if boardName is not provided, we'll grab the first board we see });
+        // if boardName is not provided, we'll grab the first board we see
+        // or, you can provide a boardId - either one of yours, or a public one });
     // trelloRouter is a Promise.
     // When it resolves, we are returned an object with an express router and the source data from the Trello board.